canance/CSC842/Module 2 - Guacamole Session Broker/README.md

 $ docker-compose up
 ```

-Open a browser and view http://localhost:5000
+- Open a browser and view http://localhost:5000
+- Login with the the user name 'test_user' and password 'password'

 ## Future Development
 - Use kerberos authentication